globalia/laravel-scout-mysql/README.md

 # Laravel Scout MySQL Driver

-This package makes is the [MySQL](https://www.mysql.com/) driver for Laravel Scout.
+This package is a [MySQL](https://www.mysql.com/) driver for Laravel Scout.

 ## Contents